LuisTGeo/luistgeo.github.io/_posts/2025-01-01-first-years-in-australia.md

 ---
 layout: post
-title: Choosing a Focused Life in a Noisy World
+title: Chasing Hunger in a World of Cycles
 description: A journey of resilience, ambition, and finding a place among dreamers—from Peru to Australia, through sprints of determination and seasons of rest.
 date: 2025-01-01 15:01:35 +0300
 image: '/images/04.jpg'
-tags: [study, lifestyle]
+tags: [personal-growth, career, entrepreneurship. sprint, seasons]
 ---

 Life, for me, unfolds in cycles—much like seasons.
 There’s winter, spring, autumn, and those intense bursts I call "sprints."
 These sprints are when I push myself to the limit, hungry for knowledge and experience, fighting to grow.
 But they can’t last too long; exhaustion creeps in, and rest becomes essential.
 This rhythm has marked my journey, from my roots in Peru to my new chapter in Australia.